For more information about the Hillsboro-Forest Grove branch and how to join, contact:

-• Each October, our branch and CGE co-sponsor Girls Today, an event for girls ages 12 to 15.
+On many of our projects, we partner with Pacific University, the Center for Women and Gender Equity.
+AAUW co-founded CGE.
+One of our members, Dr. Martha Rampton, continues as director of the Center for Gender Equity.
+Each October, our branch and CGE co-sponsor Girls Today, an event for girls ages 12 to 15.
 The event takes place on the Pacific University campus.
 It provides guided peer discussions of concerns such as body image, bullying, and relationships with parents.
 Girls Today offers many of the girls their first exposure to a college environment.
-Approximately 80 girls participate each year.
+Over 100 participated in 2017.

 Our Let’s Read Math program enriches the mathematics learning experience for children from local schools, grades 1 to 3.
 Over several weeks, the lessons help the children learn math skills and concepts through many different hands-on activities.
 We read each week from a children’s story book related to the week’s lesson.
 This program has been very successful, both in the elementary schools and in a summer session offered at the public library.
 Several Branch members currently participate in Let’s Read Math.

 We raise funds for our community projects and for initiatives, research and advocacy at the national level.

-• Poinsettia sale in early December
+- Poinsettia sale in early December

 - Wine tasting at a local winery in April

 - Plant sale from a local nursery in May

 - Silent auction at December brunch; AAUW Funds and LAF (Legal Advocacy Fund)

 - Book exchange at June potluck

 We have several structured activities each month, as well as more spontaneous events.
 There is so much happening in Hillsboro and the Portland area.

-• Monthly cultural outings: We have visited the Portland Art Museum, the Rice Northwest Museum of Rocks and Minerals in Hillsboro, and the Classical Chinese Garden, among others.
+• Monthly Cultural Outings: We have visited the Portland Art Museum, the Rice Northwest Museum of Rocks and Minerals in Hillsboro, and the Classical Chinese Garden, among others.
 We took a walking tour of historic homes in Forest Grove.
 We attended an OMSI Science Pub in downtown Hillsboro.
 We also support our community theaters.

-• International dinner club: We meet once a month (usually the last Thursday) for an international dinner, exploring restaurants in the local area and the City of Portland.
+• International Dinner Club: We meet once a month (usually the last Thursday) for an international dinner, exploring restaurants in the local area and the City of Portland.
 Potential and new members are always welcome.

-• Once a month we send out an e-mail listing the coming events for our Branch.
+• Once a month we send out a newsletter listing the coming events for our Branch.
 Our regularly scheduled events include a welcome potluck dinner in September, a December brunch that includes a silent auction fundraiser for community projects, with separate support for AAUW Funds and LAF (Legal Advocacy Fund), and a farewell potluck in June.